Sidon Sets, Difference Sets, and Codes in $ A_n $ Lattices: Perfect codes in

-Another important unsolved conjecture in the field is the following: All Abelian planar difference sets live in cyclic groups \cite[Conj.\ 7.7, p.\ 346]{designs}.
-Since the group $ G $ containing the difference set which defines the code $ \mathcal L $ is isomorphic to $ A_n/{\mathcal L} $ (see the proof of Theorem \ref{th:domination}), the statement that $ G $ is cyclic, i.e., that it has a generator, is equivalent to the following:
+Another important unsolved problem in the field is the following: All Abelian planar difference sets live in cyclic groups \cite[Conj.\ 7.7, p.\ 346]{designs}.
+Since the group $ G $ containing the difference set which defines the code $ \mathcal L $ is isomorphic to $ A_n/{\mathcal L} $, the statement that $ G $ is cyclic, i.e., that it has a generator, is equivalent to the following: